 File770 is a Hugo Award winning science fiction news site that has long covered news about Connor and Peter.
-Their reports drew comments by old friends of Connor, who describe his tactics:
+Their reports drew comments by old friends of Connor, (Chip Hitchcock and Ctein), who describe his tactics:

 “Connor is one of my oldest friends in fandom.
 Yet, I’ve been told too many stories in recent years from different people who have done business with him that have the same pattern: he promises, doesn’t deliver, and they get screwed over.”

 “he’s been sinking into that tarbaby for a long time — flailing more and more wildly as he does so… instead of just scraping bits of money from lots of people, he’s seriously hurt one of the genre’s most beloved figures.”